Groundwater Prohibition Area

-Bridgestone Australia Ltd has previously undertaken extensive assessment and remediation works associated with the contamination and bore owners, in the immediate vicinity of the site, have been advised not to use their bore water until further notice.
+Bridgestone Australia Ltd had previously undertaken extensive assessment and remediation works associated with the contamination, and bore owners in the immediate vicinity of the site, have been advised not to use their bore water until further notice.

-On-site and off-site investigations are ongoing and Bridgestone Australia Ltd have engaged a site contamination auditor to complete an audit to determine the nature and extent of site contamination and to determine what remediation is necessary for the site.
-On completion, the site contamination audit report will be submitted to the EPA.
-The area now under investigation is bounded by East Terrace, Ascot Parkt to the west, Oval Avenue and Flinders Street, Edwardstown to the north, Wheaton Road, Melrose Park to the east and Weaver Street, Edwardstown to the south.
+On and off-site investigations are ongoing and Bridgestone engaged a site contamination auditor to complete an audit to determine the nature and extent of site contamination and to determine what remediation is necessary for the site.
+The area is bounded by East Terrace, Ascot Park to the west, Oval Avenue and Flinders Street, Edwardstown to the north, Wheaton Road, Melrose Park to the east and Weaver Street, Edwardstown to the south.

-Technical reports on this investigation are available on the EPA's Public Register.
-For information on how you can view or obtain a copy, click here.
+Technical reports on this investigation are available on the public register.

 Letters to residents

 How did the EPA become aware of the contamination in Central Edwardstown?

 The groundwater contamination in the area of Central Edwardstown is likely to be associated with known contamination arising from the former automotive components facility at Edwardstown, first identified in the 1990s.